Good musculoskeletal health –

 What is Bone and Joint Week?

-Every October, Bone and Joint Week helps get people thinking about one of the most widespread and pressing health issues of our times – musculoskeletal health and the role of each person in improving it.
+Every October, Bone and Joint Week helps get people thinking about one of the most widespread and pressing health issues of our times – musculoskeletal health and, in these unprecedented times, good musculoskeletal health is so important, now more than ever.

 When is it taking place?

-Everyone can get involved in Bone and Joint Week, it’s easy.
-It’s a social media-led campaign using #BoneJointWeek, with daily infographics.
-You can retweet the infographics and blogs and share the vlogs from healthcare leaders.
+Everyone can get involved in Bone and Joint Week, especially if you look after a community.
+It’s a social media-led campaign using #BoneJointWeek, so getting involved is easy, with daily infographics that can be retweeted, blogs and vlogs to share.

 Again, we’ll be using the hashtag #BoneJointWeek so please include it in all your social media activity.
-And keep an eye on what’s going on by following @WeAreARMA on Twitter or check back on this page for updates.
+And keep an eye on what’s going on by following @WeAreARMA on Twitter or visit our website www.arma.uk.net.